 Check that your modem cords and cables are installed correctly.
 Technical glitches can impact performance and cause intermittent signal loss.
 Even if things look correct, play with different equipment configurations, swapping cables and/or using different jacks.

 As a last resort, it's possible that your modem needs to be replaced.
 Like all technology, modem technology grows old and eventually dies.
-If you are experiencing a slow/intermittent connection and can.t figure out the cause, try swapping out your modem for a newer model.
+If you are experiencing a slow/intermittent connection and can.t figure out the cause, try swapping out your modem for a newer model or see if there is a firmware update for your current modem.